Jolla inks exclusive license to kick-start its Android alternative in China

 Saarnio reckons that within 10 to 12 months the China consortium should have Sailfish devices in the local market.
 Though it remains to be seen whether the consortium’s goal of pushing an alternative to the dominant Android platform is able to gain traction.

 Also today, Jolla is announcing a strategic partnership with the Jala Group, a high tech holding in Bolvia which provides cloud services to enterprises.
-The hope there is also to move towards developing a Sailfish strategy for the region, says Saarnio, although he describes the project as at a “pilot phase” — and says it’s too early to say when any devices might result.
+The hope there is also to move towards developing a Sailfish strategy for the region, says Saarnio, although he describes the project as at a “pilot phase”.
+Although a first Sailfish device is slated to be manufactured by the Group this September.

 Another announcement from Jolla today is it’s adding support for Sony’s Open Devices Program — meaning developers looking to run Sailfish on additional hardware will be able to choose from certain Sony Xperia devices in future.
 The Xperia X will be first in line to get support, and is being demoed by Jolla running Sailfish here at MWC.